 Most scholars teach that there are five basic categories of korbanot: olah, mincha, shlamim, chatat, and asham.
 We will explore each briefly.
-However, some condense the categories into three.
-Rabbi David Forman does so HERE in his wonderful commentary on Vayikra.
+Some commentator’s condense these categories into three.
+Rabbi David Forman does so HERE in his wonderful exposition on Vayikra.
 One important fact to remember as we proceed is that all sacrifices were offered with salt.

 Korban Olah (Burnt Offering) is the most basic of all the offerings.
 It is unique because it is the only offering completely dedicated to YHWH.
 The offering wasn’t for sin or guilt.
 The person who offers an Olah receives nothing in return.
 No meat, no expiation, no purification.
-As the word Olah suggests, it is a “rising” or “that which rises”.
-It is completely consumed by the continual flames of the Brazen Alter.
+As the word Olah suggests, it is a “rising” or “that which rises.”
+Thus, the olah is mystically connected resurrection. with It is completely consumed by the continual flames of the Brazen Alter.
 The smoke from this sacrifice would be immense as the fat, bone, and flesh char completely on the Alter.
 This smoke would rise into the heavens as a sweet savor before YHWH.
 Only the skins were reserved and they were for the priest (mediator) that performed the act.
 (Lev.
 7:8)

 More than any other sacrifice, the Olah represents complete surrender to YHWH.
 This unfettered devotion is a selfless portrait of one wholly dedicated to YHWH.
 In other words, a “tzaddik” or “righteous” person.
 A tzaddik has turned his or her will over to the Almighty.
 This is the picture Paul paints in Romans 12:1, “I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service”.

 The animal took the place of the offerer; it was his substitute.
 Because we are blemished and unfit to enter into the presence of our King, an unblemished animal is offered in our stead.
 Most often the Olah was a freewill offering made by a person that desired to become closer to YHWH.
 Ancient tradition tells us that the person offering an Olah did so with great joy.
 It would be offered with song, berachot (blessings), music, prayer, and worship.
 We need to understand that this sacrifice had nothing to do with punishment or sin.
-The bringer experienced fulfillment and communion with Elohim; this was not a somber rite.
+The bringer experienced fulfillment and communion with Elohim.

 There are some key points to remember about the Olah offering.